AestusVitae/Silence_Spelltable/README.md

 # Silence Spelltable

-A simple extension that just clicks the mute button whenever it's visible on [Spelltable][].
+A simple extension that just clicks the mute button whenever it's visible on [Spelltable][], for players who use Discord or other options to talk to each other.

+Wizards of the Coast/Spelltable team, please just let us reliably disable our microphones so I don't have to maintain this extension.

 ## Is this safe?